 A walk of mixed emotions!
 Peaceful beaches combined with the terrifying whizz of lorries on a busy trunk road.
-The route follows the sand, shingle and pebble beach from Ballantrae harbour along to Bannane Hill at which point it heads in-land to follow the A77 down to Lendalfoot.
+The route follows the sand, shingle and pebble beach from Ballantrae harbour along to Bennane Hill at which point it heads in-land to follow the A77 down to Lendalfoot.

 Click HERE to purchase the official Ayrshire Coastal Path Guide Book